NAroraSparta/tech241_azure/README.md

 ```
 Virtulisation
 What is virtualisation?
-Virtualisation is the process of creating a virtual version of a resource, such as an operating system, server, storage device, or network, to simulate the behaviour of the physical counterpart.
+Virtualization is the process of creating a virtual version of a resource or system, such as a computer hardware platform, operating system, storage device, or network resource.
+It enables the creation and management of multiple virtual instances or environments that can run independently on a single physical machine or infrastructure.

 What is a virtual machine?
-A virtual machine (VM) is a software emulation of a physical computer, allowing multiple operating systems or applications to run on a single physical machine.
+ A Virtual Machine (VM) is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
+One or more virtual “guest” machines run on a physical “host” machine.
+Each virtual machine runs its own operating system and functions separately from the other VMs, even when they are all running on the same host.
+This means that, for example, a virtual MacOS virtual machine can run on a physical PC.

 Where can they be run?
+A virtual machine runs in a window on the host computer and gives a user the same experience they would have if they were using a completely different computer.
 Virtual machines can be run on various platforms, including desktop computers, servers, cloud infrastructure, and data centres.

 What determines how many can run?
-The number of virtual machines that can run depends on the available resources, such as CPU, memory, storage, and network bandwidth of the underlying physical machine or virtualisation host.
+The number of virtual machines that can run depends on the following factors:

+Hardware Resources: The available hardware resources on the host machine play a crucial role.
+CPU, memory (RAM), storage, and network bandwidth are important factors.
+The more powerful the hardware, the higher the number of VMs it can support.
+CPUs with multiple cores/threads, larger amounts of RAM, and faster storage subsystems are beneficial for running more VMs.

+Hypervisor or Virtualization Platform: The hypervisor or virtualization platform being used can affect the number of VMs.
+Different hypervisors have varying levels of efficiency and resource management capabilities.
+Some hypervisors are more optimized and can handle a larger number of VMs.

+VM Specifications: The specifications of individual VMs impact the number that can run concurrently.
+VMs with higher CPU, memory, and disk requirements will consume more resources, limiting the total number of VMs that can be accommodated.

+Workload and Resource Allocation: The workload running within each VM and the resource allocation policies influence the number of VMs.
+If the workload is demanding and resource-intensive, it may require more resources, reducing the overall number of VMs that can be run.

+Overhead and Management: Each VM incurs some overhead for management, monitoring, and communication with the hypervisor.
+As the number of VMs increases, this overhead may consume more resources, reducing the available capacity for additional VMs.

+Networking and I/O: Network bandwidth and I/O capabilities can impact the number of VMs.
+If VMs are heavily reliant on network communication or require significant I/O operations, the available bandwidth or I/O throughput can become a limiting factor.

 What does a virtual machine include?
-A virtual machine includes a virtualised hardware environment (processor, memory, storage), an operating system, and any software applications installed within it.
+A virtual machine includes a virtualised hardware environment (processor, memory, storage), Virtual Hardware, Guest operating system, Configuration Files, Disk images, Networking Infrastructure and any software applications installed within it.

 What software is required to orchestrate/run the virtual machines?
 To orchestrate and run virtual machines, specialised software called a hypervisor or virtual machine monitor (VMM) is required.
 Examples include VMware vSphere, Microsoft Hyper-V, and KVM (Kernel-based Virtual Machine).